Andy1871/Team-Selector/README.md

 ## Features

-- **Drag-and-Drop Lineup Builder** — Build teams by dragging players directly onto preselect formations
+- **Drag-and-Drop Lineup Builder** — build teams by dragging players directly onto preselect formations
-- **Customise Formation** — Drag players on the pitch around to alter the formation
+- **Customise Formation** — drag players on the pitch around to alter the formation
 - **API Sports Integration** — fetch real team and squad data
-- **Firebase Authentication** — Secure login - the ability to save and load lineups is WIP
+- **Firebase Authentication** — secure login - the ability to save and load lineups is WIP

 ---